 - api_key (str) The API key for your Twitter application - api_secret (str) The API secret for your Twitter application - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
-Defaults to / twitter - authorized_url(str, optional) the URL path for the authorized view.
+The actual URL will be determined by flask. url_for() - login_url (str, optional) the URL path for the login view.
+Defaults to /twitter - authorized_url (str, optional) the URL path for the authorized view.
 Defaults to /twitter/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth1Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.

-'''

-flask dance.contrib.twitter.twitter

-'''
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

+flask_dance.contrib.twitter.twitter